-The short-form tax return (SA200) is issued by HMRC to individuals who have simple tax affairs because their business turnover is less than £85,000 during the tax year for the tax return you are completing.
+HMRC issues the short-form tax return (SA200) to individuals who have simple tax affairs.
+This is because their business turnover is less than £85,000 during the tax year for the tax return you are completing.

-If your business turnover is less than £85,000 for 2021/2022 you’ll have the option to fill in the simplified version of this part of the tax return so only need to enter your total self-employed expenses.
-If your business turnover is more than £85,000 you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC.
+If your business turnover is less than £85,000 for 2021/2022, you’ll have the option to fill in the simplified version of this part of the tax return.
+Therefore, you only need to enter your total self-employed expenses.
+If your business turnover is more than £85,000, you’ll need to enter a breakdown of your expenses in the boxes set out by HMRC.

 4. How to Complete The Self-Employment Section of Your Tax Return

-Firstly, you’ll be faced with a number of questions so HMRC can learn a little more about what you do in your business and the types of claims you’ll be making.
+Firstly, you have to answer a number of questions.
+This is so HMRC can learn a little more about what you do in your business and the types of claims you’ll be making.
 Here’s some tips to help you answer them: